-With the following information, we would like to give you as a "person concerned" an overview of the processing of your personal data by us and your rights under data protection laws.
-In principle, it is possible to use our website without entering personal data.
+With the following information, we would like to give you as a "data subject" an overview of the processing of your personal data by us and your rights under data protection laws.
+In principle, it is possible to use our Internet pages without entering personal data.
 However, if you want to use special services of our enterprise via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no legal basis for such processing, we will generally obtain your consent.

 AICHELIN Ges.m.b.H., Fabriksgasse 3, 2340 Mödling, Österreich

 Representative of the responsible: The managing director(s)

 You can contact our data protection officer directly at any time with all questions and suggestions regarding data protection.